OfficeDev/Office-Add-in-NodeJS-SSO/README.md

----
-page_type: sample
-products:
-- office-excel
-- office-powerpoint
-- office-word
-- microsoft-365
-languages:
-- javascript
-extensions:
-  contentType: samples
-  technologies:
-  - Add-ins
-  - Microsoft Graph
-  services:
-  - Excel
-  - Microsoft 365
-  createdDate: 5/1/2017 2:09:09 PM
----
-# Office Add-in that that supports Single Sign-on to Office, the Add-in, and Microsoft Graph
+# [MOVED] Office Add-in that that supports Single Sign-on to Office, the Add-in, and Microsoft Graph

+**Note:** This sample was moved to the [PnP-OfficeAddins repo](https://github.com/OfficeDev/PnP-OfficeAddins) and is located at https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/auth/Office-Add-in-NodeJS-SSO

+This repo is archived and no longer actively maintained.
+Security vulnerabilities may exist in the project, or its dependencies.
+If you plan to reuse or run any code from this repo, be sure to perform appropriate security checks on the code or dependencies first.
+Do not use this project as the starting point of a production Office Add-in.
+Always start your production code by using the Office/SharePoint development workload in Visual Studio, or the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office), and follow security best practices as you develop the add-in.

 The `getAccessToken` API in Office.js enables users who are signed into Office to get access to an AAD-protected add-in and to Microsoft Graph without needing to sign-in again.